Preponderous-Software/Ponder/README.md

 Caibinus | wrote code that is used in BlockChecker Deej | Set up the javadocs
-VoChiDanh | Improved the BlockChecker and added the MaterialChecker alyphen | Generified types of maps, lists and sets across the project
+VoChiDanh | Improved the BlockChecker and added the MaterialChecker alyphen | Generified types of maps, lists and sets across the project, massively overhauled the project and split it into three modules

 Have you made a contribution and don't see yourself above?
 Please add your name and open a PR!